jeffbonnes/titanium_documentation/source/en/tool_thirdparty.md

 # Reporting other tools

-If you have a tool, utility, etc. that works with Titanium and would like to be listed here, please let us know by emailing info@appcelerator.com.
+If you have a tool, utility, etc. that works with Titanium and would like to be listed here, please let us know by [emailing us](mailto:docs@appcelerator.com).